 Cremations and service times

 We don't currently publish a list of cremations and service times on a regular basis online.
 We are looking into ways of doing this in the future.

 - car park- can accommodate up to 85 spaces.
 There is additional car parking space in the event of a large funeral

 - chapel- seats up to 115 people and standing area for approximately 70.
 Outside speakers are available for very large funerals.
 Service books are available at all times but individual song sheets are only available on request (needing prior notice)

 - waiting room- seats approximately 20 people

 - toilets- situated in the waiting room and the exit of the crematorium building.
 Disabled toilets available within the grounds

-- music- a wide and varied choice of music is available from our comprehensive list, which can be viewed at our office, via your funeral director, or by visiting the Wesley Music website.
-If a particular piece of music is not shown, we will try to source and provide the requested piece.
+- music- a wide and varied choice of music is available from our comprehensive list, which can be viewed via your funeral director.
+If a particular piece of music is not immediately available, the funeral director will try to source and provide the requested piece.
 (48 hours notice required)